U.S., Allied Forces Join for Exercise Pacific Vanguard 2025

-NAVAL BASE GUAM – Maritime forces from the Royal Australian Navy (RAN) and Air Force (RAAF), Royal New Zealand Navy, Japan Maritime Self-Defense Force (JMSDF), Republic of Korea (ROK) Navy, U.S. Navy and U.S. Marine Corps are conducting multilateral maritime exercise Pacific Vanguard 2025 beginning with an opening ceremony on Aug.
+NAVAL BASE GUAM – Maritime forces from the Royal Australian Navy (RAN) and Air Force (RAAF), Japan Maritime Self-Defense Force (JMSDF), Royal New Zealand Navy, Republic of Korea (ROK) Navy, U.S. Navy and U.S. Marine Corps begin multilateral maritime exercise Pacific Vanguard 2025 with an opening ceremony on Aug.
 25.

 Additionally, the exercise provides personnel from the five nations’ forces ashore opportunities to build shared multi-domain awareness and develop relationships that will help streamline combined operations in response to any crisis.